-To help us get there, we identify amazing people with innovative ideas and give them a fellowship grant, project funding and a support system of like-minded individuals.
+To help us get there, we identify amazing people with innovative ideas, give them a fellowship grant, and multiply the money they put into their own project by a factor of ten or more.

 If we are deliberate about finding great people, supporting and sharing their positive approaches for social change, the world will get better, faster.
 That is why we are looking for social innovators who are open at heart, have a fresh perspective on addressing challenges and have a very clear idea of their role in bringing about positive change.